ARTICLE UPDATED ON JULY 28, 2023

 When it comes to creating a stable stack of loaded pallets, plastic pallets have a few major advantages over conventional wood pallets:

-- Accurate maximum load capacity A high-quality plastic pallet has a maximum static load capacity of 30,000 pounds.
-This maximum weight is stable and does not change over time.
-This accuracy makes it possible to load pallets up to their maximum capacity with less danger of pallet damage or failure.
+- Accurate maximum load capacity: A high-quality plastic pallet has a maximum static load capacity of 30,000 pounds – this number is stable and does not change over time.
+This accuracy makes it possible to load pallets up to their maximum capacity without the risk of pallet damage or failure.

-- Unmatched durability: The non-absorbent plastic surface prevents moisture accumulation, rot, or mold and increases the lifespan of a plastic pallet.
-The unmatched durability of the plastic pallet provides an accurate maximum edge-rackable load of 2,800 pounds.
+- Unmatched durability: The non-porous plastic surface prevents moisture accumulation, rot, or mold and increases the lifespan of a plastic pallet.
+The durability of a plastic pallet also provides an accurate maximum edge-rackable load of 2,800 pounds.

-- Consistent size: The uniform dimensions of a plastic pallet and the absence of any splinters or nails on the surface, make it easy to stack loaded pallets in an even and stable formation.
-The consistent size of plastic pallets also helps warehouse employees to plan load patterns.
+- Consistent size: The uniform dimensions of a plastic pallet and the absence of any splinters or nails on the surface make it easy to stack loaded pallets in an even and stable formation.

-The durability and light weight of plastic pallets make them easy and safe to stack, reducing the risk of injuries to employees, machinery wear-and-tear, and expensive product damage.
-For businesses, switching from wood pallets to high-quality plastic pallets means reducing the overall cost of business and increasing profit margins and worker safety.
+The durability, light weight, and consistency of plastic pallets make them easy and safe to stack, reducing the risk of injuries to warehouse employees, machinery wear-and-tear, and expensive product damage.
+For enterprises of every size, switching from wood pallets to high-quality plastic pallets means reducing the overall cost of business and increasing profit margins and worker safety.